 Born and raised in Northern California, Molly Aufdermauer received her B.A. in Spanish from Brigham Young University and her M.A. in Teaching English as a Second Language (TESOL) from San Jose State University.
 As part of her studies, she spent a year studying language and literature in Sevilla and Granada, Spain.
 Her academic interests are focused in comparative Spanish-English linguistics and language instruction.
-Before coming to CLAS, Molly was the Advising Coordinator at the Stanford School of Medicine, where she helped students navigate their way through medical school and residency applications.
-During her time at the School of Medicine, Molly also worked for Nuestra Casa in East Palo Alto, teaching English as a Second Language to Spanish-speaking residents.
-In her free time, Molly likes to balance her life through running, biking, hiking, and spending time with her husband and children.
+Molly has taught English language classes through Stanford R&DE's Stepping Stones to Success program as well as through Nuestra Casa in East Palo Alto.
+In her free time, she likes run, bike, hike, and spend time with her husband and children.

 At CLAS, Molly coordinates professional development for K-12 and community college educators, assisting with the implementation and reporting of U.S. Department of Education Title VI National Resource Center K-14 outreach activities and Foreign Language and Area Studies Fellowships for the study of less commonly taught languages.